- Download our Moving to Norway Guide (PDF)

-Norway is part of the borderless Schengen area, which means that citizens of the European Union (EU), the European Free Trade Association (EFTA) and some other countries will not require a visa to enter Norway for short stays.
+Norway is part of the borderless Schengen area, which means that if you’re a citizen of the European Union (EU), the European Free Trade Association (EFTA) or some other countries, you won’t require a visa to enter Norway for short stays.
+Norway is not an EU member state but participates in the Schengen Agreement, allowing for border-free travel within the area.

-Expats who do not require a formal visa to enter Norway could, however, still be questioned at the border about the purpose of their visit and where they're staying – this is routine and isn’t meant to antagonise travellers.
-The easiest thing to do is to answer the questions simply and honestly.
+If you don’t require a formal visa to enter Norway, you could be questioned at the border about the purpose of your visit and where you’re staying – this is routine and isn’t meant to antagonise anyone.
+Answer the questions simply and honestly, and you’ll get through fine.

-Various residence and work permits are available, depending on the applicant’s skill set and circumstances.
+Various residence and work permits are available, depending on your skill set and circumstances.
 All European Economic Area (EEA) citizens who move to Norway to work and live for longer than three months must register with the Norwegian police.
 Registration is free and only needs to be done once.
-If an EEA expat continues to stay in the country, they will be granted resident status after five years.
-EEA expats arriving in Norway without a job will also need to register and must leave the country after six months if they do not find a job.
+If you’re an EEA citizen and continue to stay in the country, you’ll be granted permanent residence status after five years.

 Short-term visas for Norway

-Citizens of the EU, the EFTA, and those from countries on the Norwegian government’s designated list do not need a visa to enter the country and are entitled to a 90-day stay in the Schengen area.
-It is only necessary to have a passport that is valid for six months from the period of stay.
+Short-term visas for Norway allow you to visit the country without extensive paperwork if you’re from certain countries.
+If you’re a citizen of the EU, the EFTA, or from countries on the Norwegian government’s designated list, you don’t need a visa to enter the country.
+You are entitled to a 90-day stay within any 180-day period in the Schengen area.
+You need a passport valid for at least three months beyond your planned departure date.

-The list of countries that don’t need a visa for Norway includes the USA, Canada, Australia, New Zealand, China and Ireland.
-Citizens of countries not on the list, such as India or South Africa, need to apply for a Schengen visa to enter the country.
-This can be applied for at a Norwegian embassy or, in some countries, at a Swedish or Danish embassy.
+The list of countries that don’t need a visa for Norway includes the USA, Canada, Australia, New Zealand, Japan, South Korea, Singapore, and all EU/EEA countries.
+If you’re from a country not on the list, such as China, India, South Africa, or Thailand, you’ll need to apply for a Schengen visa to enter the country.
+You can apply at a Norwegian embassy or, in some countries, at a Swedish or Danish embassy.

 Schengen visas for Norway

-Travellers applying for a Schengen visa to travel to Norway for business purposes are required to include a letter of invitation from the Norwegian business party and one from their employer stating their duties in Norway.
-Conference delegates are required to produce proof of registration and accommodation.
+If you’re applying for a Schengen visa to travel to Norway for business purposes, you’re required to include a letter of invitation from the Norwegian business party and one from your employer stating your duties in Norway.
+If you’re a conference delegate, you’re required to produce proof of registration and accommodation.

 Residence permits for Norway

-Non-EU or non-EFTA expats who are interested in moving to Norway to work will need a residence permit.
-They cannot move to Norway without being issued a residence permit, which can only happen with a concrete offer of a job.
-An employer can apply on behalf of an employee for a residence permit.
+Residence permits for Norway are mandatory if you’re not an EU or EFTA citizen and are interested in moving to Norway to work.
+You cannot move to Norway without being issued a residence permit, which can only happen with a concrete offer of a job from a Norwegian employer.
+Your employer can apply on your behalf for a residence permit, which streamlines the process.

-*Visa requirements can change at short notice, and expats are advised to contact their nearest Norwegian consulate for the latest information.
+Visa requirements can change at short notice, and you’re advised to contact your nearest Norwegian consulate for the latest information.

 Expat Health Insurance